Why Should Practices Consider Going Paperless?

 Fortunately, many healthcare facilities have recognized that misappropriation of resources, and they are taking advantage of digital technology that makes recordkeeping faster and more efficient for all.

 An example is the digital form builder function now available on the ICANotes patient portal.
-The portal give patients a user-friendly way of updating their own records with their demographic data, HPI, past psychiatric history, medical history, family history, social history and developmental history.
+The portal gives patients a user-friendly way of updating their own records with their demographic data, HPI, past psychiatric history, medical history, family history, social history and developmental history.
 They can also electronically sign and upload important forms, confirm and cancel appointments and request prescription refills through the portal, all without the need for cumbersome paperwork reflecting every update.

 Some other advantages of converting to more digital recordkeeping at your facility?